Meet the Engineering Communication Program Tutoring Centre team of instructors:

 Dr. Faye D'Silva

 Faye D’Silva holds a PhD in Education from The Ohio State University (OSU) and an MA in Teaching and Learning with a specialization in multilingual education.
 Her expertise lies in working with multilingual students with a focus on discipline-specific communication.
 She has taught academic discursive skills to international undergraduate and graduate students at both OSU and the University of Toronto and currently instructs undergraduate students in the Engineering Communication Program (ECP) in ESP 1 & II and ECE295.
-As a Coordinator of the ECP Tutoring Centre and a Professional Language Development Associate for the DELNA Initiative, she holds workshops for undergraduate engineering students seeking to develop their professional and academic competencies.
+As a Coordinator of the ECP Tutoring Centre and Professional Language Development (PLD) program, she runs the academic language screening program during the summer and conducts diagnostic assessments along with a team of PLD diagnostic assessors.
+Her research interest explores how multilingual writers construct texts and navigate post secondary discursive environments with a focus on discipline-specific contexts.

 Emily Anglin